About the Social Economy Project

 (Draft outline of chapters)

-Chapter i: Epistemology and values - what
+Chapter i: Principles and values -

-Chapter ii: Identity and profile of
+Chapter ii: Identity, territory and

-organisations - who are they?
+profile of organisations - who are they?
+Where are they?

-administrative, operational.
+operational.
 How do they work?
 What differentiates

 them from other economic systems?